 WHAT WE'VE HEARD HOW WE'VE RESPONDED RAB GROWTH RAB growth has been increasing over recent regulatory periods, and we should always consider what impact expenditure will have on affordability for all customers over the longer term.
-While we have continued to experience positive RAB growth and have forecast to do so over the 2021-2026 regulatory period (albeit, only 0.4 per cent per annum), that growth has largely tracked demand and customer numbers.
-This reflects the strong growth of the Victorian economy, and strong migration into Melbourne.
-Our RAB growth also reflects the impact of compliance obligations (including smart meters and CBD security of supply requirements), and increasingly, the facilitation of distributed energy resources (DER) integration.
+While we have continued to experience positive RAB growth and have forecast to do so over the 2021-2026 regulatory period, that growth has largely tracked demand and customer numbers.
+This reflects the strong growth of the Victorian economy, and strong migration.
+Our RAB growth also reflects the impact of compliance obligations (including smart meters, and bushfire technology), and increasingly, the facilitation of distributed energy resources (DER) integration.
 Our capital governance framework will continue to play a critical role in ensuring any capital investment is tested rigorously.
 FORECASTING BIAS The cycle of distributors underspending against their allowance, then forecasting increased capital requirements the following period, needs to be closely scrutinised.
 Our capital investment forecast has been reduced and is now more consistent with historical trends.
 This forecast has regard to the challenges associated with COVID-19 pandemic and the continued rapid change in the technological landscape.
 REPLACEMENT Asset replacement is the major driver of capital investment, and close scrutiny of replacement expenditure proposals, particularly poles, is a high priority.
-Our revised replacement forecast is lower than that included in our original proposal, such that forecast replacement investment is now more consistent with longer-term historical trends.
-It is in customers' interests that replacement expenditure does not follow a boom-bust cycle.
-We also removed our risk-driven pole intervention forecast from our revised proposal and have updated the assumptions in our condition-driven wood pole forecast to reflect recent field trials.
+Our revised replacement forecast is lower to that included in our original proposal, such that forecast replacement investment is now reasonably consistent with longer-term.
+It is in customers' interests that replacement expenditure does not follow a boom-bust cycle. historical trends (i.e. excluding poles, our revised forecast is lower than for the 2016- 2020 regulatory period).
+We also reduced our risk-driven pole intervention forecast for our revised proposal and have updated the assumptions in our condition-driven wood pole forecast to reflect recent field trials.
 AUGMENTATION Recent economic circumstances brought on by the global COVID-19 pandemic will impact economic growth, particularly in the short-medium term and is likely to have wide ranging impacts on networks' investment requirements.
 We recognise the impact of the COVID-19 pandemic, including on forecast demand (which is a key driver of traditional augmentation).
-Our original forecast was prepared pre- COVID-19, and as there is now more uncertainty in the market, we have accepted the draft determination (which represents a 21 per cent reduction on our original proposal).
+Our original forecast was prepared pre-COVID-19, and as there is now more uncertainty in the market, we have accepted the AER's draft determination (which represents a 39 per cent reduction on our original proposal).